-Payload.bin is a file that you can often find in newer versions of the OTA or firmware updates.
+Payload.bin is a file you can often find in newer versions of the OTA or firmware updates.
 These files contain the stock boot and system images.
-Moreover, with the help of this file, you can take it as a base to create a custom ROM or even helps in unbricking of the device.
-In this post, we will guide you on how to extract payload.in from OTA or firmware using a script.
-This is the only method to get the payload.bin file as you cannot simply extract the contents by unzipping it.
+Moreover, with the help of this file, you can take it as a base to create a custom ROM or even helps in unbricking the device.
+This post will guide you on extracting payload.in from OTA or firmware using a script.
+This is the only method to get the payload.bin file, as you cannot simply extract the contents by unzipping it.

-Google now, packs in all the necessary and important files under the payload.bin file.
-Previously, you could directly extract the contents of the files but, thanks to the introduction of the Payload.bin, this isn’t the case anymore.
-You need to perform some additional tasks and run a script in order to extract the contents of the payload.bin file.
+Google now packs all the necessary and important files under the payload.bin file.
+Previously, you could directly extract the contents of the files, but thanks to the introduction of Payload.bin, this isn’t the case anymore.
+You need to perform some additional tasks and run a script to extract the contents of the payload.bin file.
 Thanks to developer Gregory Monitor for creating the Payload Dumper Tool, you can now easily extract the contents of the Payload.bin file.
-So, without any further ado, let us get straight into the article itself
+So, without further ado, let us get straight into the article.

 What is a Payload.bin File?